The Treaty on the Prohibition of Nuclear Weapons:

 Dieter Fleck, Former Director International Agreements & Policy, Federal Ministry of Defence, Germany; Member of the Advisory Board of the Amsterdam Center for International Law (ACIL); Rapporteur of the ILA Committee on Nuclear Weapons, Non-Proliferation and Contemporary International Law; Honorary President, International Society for Military Law and the Law of War.

-Treaty on the Non-Proliferation of Nuclear Weapons (1 July 1968), 729 UNTS 161.
-The obligations recognised in Art.
-VI have three objectives: the cessation of the nuclear arms race at an early date; nuclear disarmament; and general and complete disarmament.
-Each of these objectives requires negotiations to be pursued in good faith and implementation measures under strict and effective international control.
+The Treaty on the Non-Proliferation of Nuclear Weapons (July 1, 1968), 729 UNTS.
+161. The obligation provided for by Article 6 has three ultimate objectives: the early termination of the nuclear arms race; nuclear disarmament; general and complete disarmament.
+Each of these goals requires negotiations in good faith and the implementation of measures under strict and effective international control.

-The NPT is in force now for 191 States, see http://disarmament.un.org/treaties/t/npt.
-The Democratic Republic of Korea has withdrawn from the NPT; India, Israel, and Pakistan did not become Parties.
+The NPT now operates for 191 states, see. http://disarmament.un.org/treaties/t/npt The Democratic People’s Republic of Korea has withdrawn from the NPT; India, Israel and Pakistan have never been participants

-See conferences and further activities on the humanitarian impact of nuclear weapons, https://www.bmeia.gv.at/en/european-foreign-policy/disarmament/weapons-of-mass-destruction/nuclear-weapons-and-nuclear-terrorism/vienna-conference-on-the-humanitarian-impact-of-nuclear-weapons/.
+See conferences and other follow-up actions on the humanitarian impact of nuclear weapons, https://www.bmeia.gv.at/en/european-foreign-policy/disarmament/weapons-of-mass-destruction/nuclear-weapons-and-nuclear-terrorism/single-conference-on-the-humanitarian-impact-of-nuclear-weapons.